alriks/Vineyard-Identification/README.md

 <i>This image shows NDVI values for all of the individual fields in the Yountville AVA
 calculated on July 19, 2018.
 Imagery from the National Agricultural Imagery Program, ~1m per pixel.</i>

+But if we have the rough perimeters of the regions within which we might look for a specific pattern and we have plenty of imagery of vineyards from above, that miight be a perfect case for a deep learning network.
+Picking out repeated patterns from more imagery than you might have time to look at yourself is a perfect job for a computer.

+So I started using a library from Fastai to look at imagery of California with the hope of outlining all of the vineyard fields in the AVAs in the state at 1m/pixel scale.

+The workflow is:
+1. gather training data for the model
+2. train up a deep learning network and measure the accuracy of its output
+3. teach it to recognize vineyards within aerial imagery
+4. outline and label the individual fields